Redninja106/simulationframework/README.md

 - **Portable**: The core package is dependency free, meaning SimulationFramework can run anywhere .NET can.

-- **Documented**: [The wiki](https://github.com/Redninja106/simulationframework/wiki) contains everything you need to know about SimulationFramework, it's features, and how to use them.
+- **Documented**: [The wiki](https://github.com/Redninja106/simulationframework/wiki) contains everything you need to know about SimulationFramework, its features, and how to use them.

 ### Features: